monodot/bankerchief/README.md

 }
 ```

+Key to the rules:

-- `match` is a case-insensitive substring of the transaction description
-  (whitespace is collapsed, so `VANGUARD LONDON` matches `VANGUARD     LONDON`).
+- `match` is a case-insensitive substring of the transaction description   (whitespace is collapsed, so `VANGUARD LONDON` matches `VANGUARD     LONDON`).
-- The first matching rule wins; anything unmatched is `Uncategorised`.
+- The first matching rule wins; anything unmatched is treated as `Uncategorised`.
-- A category marked `"isExpense": false` is treated as a **transfer**: money
-  moving between your own accounts (investments, savings, a credit-card payment)
-  rather than spending.
-Transfers count as neither income nor expense and are
-  shown in their own bucket.
+- A category marked `"isExpense": false` is treated as a **transfer**: money moving between your own accounts (investments, savings, a credit-card payment) instead of spending.
+Transfers count as neither income nor expense, and are shown in their own bucket.

 > [!TIP]
 > You should mark credit-card payments as transfers only if you **also** import the card's own statement every month (see above).
 Otherwise, excluding them would undercount spending.

 ## CSV data sources

 Files are loaded as JSON by default.
-To load CSV exports (e.g. credit-card
-statements), drop a `format.json` hint into that account's directory describing
-how to parse them:
+To load CSV exports (e.g. credit-card statements), drop a `format.json` hint into that account's directory describing how to parse them:

 ```
 transactions/